 Doron Ella, a Ph.D. candidate at the department of International Relations at Hebrew University, is a Glazer research associate at INSS.
 His research focuses on China in international organizations.
 He holds a B.A. (magna cum laude) in International Relations and Asia Studies - China department, and an M.A. in a special program combining International Relations and Asia Studies from the Hebrew University.
-Mr. Ella is the editor for the academic journal Politika: The Israeli Journal of Political Science and International Relations, published by the Leonard Davis Institute for International Relations at the Hebrew University.
+Mr. Ella is the editor for the academic journal Politika: The Israeli Journal of Political Science and International Relations at the Hebrew University.
 He is also a lecturer at the International Relations department at the Hebrew University.